joscavalcantesn/ciphers-algorithms/README.md

 # 🧠 Cipher Algorithms - C# Conversion
-Converting Ribeiro's code, aka 40, to C#.
+Converting Matheus Ribeiro code, aka 40, to C#.

+## About this version
+This is a conversion/adaptation to C# .NET 9.0 of the original Python code created by Matheus Ribeiro.

 ## 🔗 Credits and Links